 Submitted by Nicole Reitz-Larsen on Sat, 07/21/2018 - 18:27

 Posted: Tue, 03/28/2017 - 12:53

 As the May 5th exam date draws closer, Dan Garcia, Teaching Professor at UC-Berkeley, and other leaders from the AP CSP community hosted a webinar on Wednesday, April 5 at 4:30pm Pacific/7:30pm Eastern to help prepare your students for the exam.
 Presenters shared tips and resources, and participants had the opportunity to ask their last-minute questions.
-Below are links related to this webinar: View the webinar recording here.
-Access additional resources here.